itszero/PebbleNotifier/README.md

 The hack is split into two parts: PebbleNotifierListener and the main PebbleNotifier.

-PebbleNotifierListener hooks on Srpingboard and forward all notifications through CPDistributedMessagingCenter to PebbleApp.
+PebbleNotifierListener hooks on Springboard and forward all notifications through CPDistributedMessagingCenter to PebbleApp.

 PebbleNotifier hooks on PebbleApp.
 It will listen on those messages from